-In developing the AOP, the State Monitor Advocate solicited information and suggestions from the NFJP grantee, AHDC.
+In developing the AOP, the State solicited comments from the State Monitor Advocate and the NFJP grantee, AHDC.
 Other appropriate MSFW groups, public agencies, and interested organizations were provided the opportunity to review and provide comment during the required State Plan Public Notice period.
-No comments were received.